NHS / Council Commissioning

 - £438,500++ investment (includes £285,000 charity funding).

-YHLB Approx. Course Costs (based on 10 attendees):
+YHLB Approx. Course Costs (up to 12 attendees):

 - Private sector = £154 pp teaching fees (includes hall hire) plus £60 pp Resources Pack = bargain rates to get the programme to more people (more in some areas/London and with smaller numbers).